Why D.C. dysfunction is doom-pilling Americans under 40

 — Matthew Gertz (@MattGertz) September 29, 2021

-Somehow, each of us is expected to simply go about our days with all of this unfolding in the background.
-For many newly remote workers, quite literally so; with an open news site tab during consecutive Zoom meetings.
+Somehow, each of us is expected to simply go about our days with all of this unfolding in the background; for many newly remote workers, quite literally so—with an open news site tab dispensing ill tidings through consecutive Zoom meetings.

 If such a thing as hope could be said to exist right now, it’s arguably in the form of the Build Back Better Act, which was inextricably linked to the bipartisan infrastructure bill until earlier this week.
 The sweeping bill, which would cost $3.5 trillion over 10 years, paid for in part by taxes on the wealthy and corporations, offers an expansion of Medicare, critical support for working families, and addresses climate change in concrete ways.
 A majority of the public supports the bill, with even a Fox News poll showing 56% of registered voters in favor of the hefty package.